Adam Aitken

-Adam Aitken is an Australian poet.
+Adam Aitken (born 1960) is an Australian poet.

-Early life
+Early life and education

 Australian writer Adam Aitken was born in London in 1960.
 He spent his early childhood with relatives in Thailand, and was educated at a convent in Malaysia, then a school in Perth Western Australia, before his family moved to Sydney, Australia in 1969.
 His father was born in Melbourne and as a young man worked as a copy-writer and advertising executive, then re-trained as a landscape architect.
 He was a respected ceramics critic and in the early 1970s was an activist in the Anti-Vietnam War Moratorium movement.
 His mother is Thai and worked in the Samuel Taylor Factory in Sydney, then as an interpreter.

-Career
+Aitken majored in English and Art Film History at the University of Sydney.
+There he studied the Metaphysical poets, Shakespeare, the Augustan poets and the Romantics, then moved on to courses in Modern American poetry and fiction under Don Anderson and Jim Tulip.
+There he studied creative writing informally at lunch time poetry workshops convened by Dennis Haskell, and became part of a loose community of poets then based in inner-city Sydney, including Gig Ryan, John Forbes, John Tranter, Pam Brown, Kit Kelen, Stephen Kelen, and Anna Couani.

-Aitken began writing in the mid-1970s and majored in English and Art Film History at the University of Sydney.
-He has also completed a Master's in linguistics and a Doctorate in Creative Arts from the Centre for New Writing, University of Technology, Sydney.
+He also completed a Master's in linguistics and a Doctorate in Creative Arts from the Centre for New Writing, University of Technology, Sydney.
 His doctoral thesis was titled "Writing the hybrid: Asian imaginaries in Australian literature".
 He was associate poetry editor for HEAT magazine.

-Aitken has published seven full length collections of poetry, and his work appears in numerous literary journals and poetry anthologies, most recently Contemporary Australian Poetry.
-A graduate of the University of Sydney English Department, he studied the Metaphysical poets, Shakespeare, the Augustan poets and the Romantics, then moved on to courses in Modern American poetry and fiction under Don Anderson and Jim Tulip.
-There he studied creative writing informally at lunch time poetry workshops convened by Dennis Haskell, and became part of a loose community of poets then based in inner city Sydney, including Gig Ryan, John Forbes, John Tranter, Pam Brown, Kit Kelen, Stephen Kelen, and Anna Couani.
-He also studied Fine Arts and Cinema studies in his Honours year under film theorist Alan Cholodenko.
+Career

+Aitken began writing in the mid-1970s.
+He has published seven full-length collections of poetry, and his work appears in numerous literary journals and poetry anthologies.

 He is considered to be a poet of no particular school or trend, postcolonial and lyrical, and with a postmodern commitment to language play and experimentation.
 As with his contemporaries post-1968, his influences have been broad, but predominantly those of modern German, French, British and American poets, including some of the New York School.
 Aitken's poems "fulfil the old Horatian ideal of both teaching and delighting".

-In 1996, his second poetry collection In One House was considered one of the best poetry collections of that year.
+In 1996, his second poetry collection, In One House, was considered by The Australian newspaper one of the best poetry collections of that year.
 In 2001, his third collection Romeo and Juliet in Subtitles, was shortlisted for the John Bray South Australian Literary Festival Award, and was runner-up for The Age Book of the Year poetry prize.
 In 2009, his fourth collection, Eighth Habitation, was published by Giramondo Press and shortlisted for the 2010 John Bray Award.
-His memoir One Hundred Letters Home (Vagabond Press, 2016) was nominated for the Association for the Study of Australian Literature (ASAL) Gold Medal.
-In 2018, Aitken's collection Archipelago (Vagabond Press, 2017) was shortlisted for the Kenneth Slessor Prize for Poetry and the Prime Minister's Literary Awards.
+His memoir One Hundred Letters Home (Vagabond Press, 2016) was longlisted for the Association for the Study of Australian Literature Gold Medal.
+In 2018, Aitken's collection Archipelago was shortlisted for the Kenneth Slessor Prize for Poetry and the Prime Minister's Literary Awards.